BLACK FRIDAY: Save up to $1,322 on our trips! Limited spots. Book Now.

 Tenma

 By day, Tenma is great place stroll around to see ancient shrines and the longest shopping street in Japan.
 By night, it’s lantern lit and home of some of the best local bars in the city.
+The Deep Osaka Nighttime Food Tour is the best way to experience the neighbourhood.

 Nakazakicho

-A quaint, traditional neighborhood, Nakazakicho is known for its narrow winding streets, coffee shops, and art galleries.
+A quaint, traditional neighbourhood, Nakazakicho is known for its narrow winding streets, coffee shops, and art galleries.
 Pop into Kikuhan for ramen, Salon de AManTo for coffee, and Noon to party in the evening.

 Tennoji

-Another transportation hub, Tennoji has a long residential history, but has recently been transformed into a bustling shopping district, the center of which is Q’s Mall.
+Another transportation hub, Tennoji has a long residential history, but has recently been transformed into a bustling shopping district, the centre of which is Q’s Mall.
 The tallest building in Japan, Abeno Harukas, and the nation’s oldest temple, Shitennoji, are also located here.

 Nipponbashi

-Home to Den Den Town, where you can buy the best and most affordable electronics and anime goods (think Osaka’s version of Akihabara in Tokyo), Nipponbashi the center of local geek culture.
+Home to Den Den Town, where you can buy the best and most affordable electronics and anime goods (think Osaka’s version of Akihabara in Tokyo), Nipponbashi the centre of local geek culture.
 Here you can experience maid cafés, a yearly cosplay festival, and some of the best deals in town.

 Morinomiya